What is Digital Mobile Radio?

 A good resource for finding DMR nets across the United States is the Ham Radio DMR Nets Telegram group.
 It has a quite comprehensive list of active DMR nets.
 Each net is displayed an hour before it goes live, making it easy to find out what’s currently on the air: https://t.me/HamRadioDMRNets

 Don’t forget the Minnesota Statewide DMR net happens every Wednesday night at 7 p.m.
+CT on TG3127 via the Brandmeister and the K4USD networks.
 Keep tabs on Minnesota digital nets with our Minnesota Digital Nets Directory.

 The content on this page is from amateur radio notes by Toshen, KE0FHS – It’s been modified under the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.